This post may contain affiliate links. Read the full disclosure

 We did a roundtrip from Johannesburg to Durban and back which took us 3 weeks.
 You can actually go from Johannesburg to Durban in a few hours because it is only about 400 miles on a very well maintained national road.
 You would miss SO much, if you did it that way though.

-From Johannesburg, we went to the Drakensberg Mountains for hiking, cycling and other adventure activities.
 We then went to the Kingdom of Lesotho and stayed in a national park for more adventure activities.
 None of these compared to the adrenaline rush that was driving the Sani Pass back down from Lesotho to South Africa.

 We visited Durban, the wetlands of St Lucia, and went on safari in a couple of South African national parks (including Kruger National Park) on our way back up to Johannesburg.